cinecert/mxf-digest/readme.md

 * Establish an empty list of digest values
 * For each KLV packet in the file:
-  * instantiate a fresh Primitive Digest context (a *packet digest*)
+  * Instantiate a fresh Primitive Digest context (a *packet digest*)
   * Update the packet digest context with all of the bytes comprising the KLV packet
-  * finalize the packet digest context and append its value to the list of digest values
+  * Finalize the packet digest context and append its value to the list of digest values

 ### Sequence Digest

-* instantiate a fresh Primitive Digest context (the *sequence digest*)
+* Instantiate a fresh Primitive Digest context (the *sequence digest*)
 * For each packet digest in the list of digest values:
   * update the sequence digest context with the binary value of the packet digest
 * Finalize the sequence digest